 New Build Declaration (Declaracion de Obra Nueva / D.O.N.)

 If not all square meters are inscribed correctly, then it´s advised to sign a New Build Declaration (Declaracion de la Obra Nueva / D.O.N.) before completion at the notary.
 Herefore you´ll need an architect´s report, possibly with a Declaration of Antiquity.
 Through the inscription in the Registry you can also later update the Cadastre .
 Mostly in this case the lawyer arranges a retention on the purchase price as compensation for later costs.
 For this afterwards a balance is made based on the real paid bills.

 The Catastro (Cadastre) is part of the Financial Department of the Government and it determines the cadastral value based on aerial photos.
 This cadastral value has relation to the minimal fiscal value and therefore also to the IBI (yearly local council tax).
 For this you multiply the cadastral value with a coefficient that varies per municipality.

 Minimal fiscal value

 It´s important that the lawyer before completion checks if the minimal fiscal value might be higher than the sales price.
-In this case the 8% ITP transfer tax is calculated over the highest of both.
+In this case the 8% ITP transfer tax (from 28/05/2021 to 31/12/2021 temporally 7% for the total purchase price) is calculated over the highest of both.
 This means that you´ll need to take an additional tax payment of the Tax Office into account.
 This of course isn´t pleasant, but you could also see it as having negotiated a very sharp purchase price.
 In some cases your lawyer can fight the minimal fiscal value.
 Of course you need to comply with the deadline for objection.